tusharsaran/datastructures/Array/Readme.md

       int [][] arry =  new int[2][3];

-      Once an array is created the compiler do allocate the total size of an array in memory at any place and it is conitnues, since the array size is 4, compiler will allocate 4 memory cells to the array and will by default place 0 as the value.
-      Also it will get the memory address of the first cell of an array and allocate it to the reference variable i.e. arry.
+      Once an array is created the compiler do allocate the total size of an array in memory at any place and it conitnues,since the array size is 4, compiler will allocate 4 memory cells to the array and will by default place 0 as the value.Also it will get the memory address of the first cell of an array and allocate it to the reference variable i.e. arry.

       Lets say the memory address of the first cell is 111 so it will store the address to the reference variable i.e. `arry`.